virezox/mech/readme.md

 ## Sponsor

 I really need help financially, so if you are able, please donate using the sponsor link.
-If you cannot use Paypal, let me know, and I can see about adding other methods.
+If you cannot use PayPal, let me know, and I can see about adding other methods.
 Thank you!

 ## Repo